ibm-cloud-docs/vmwaresolutions/services/zerto_managing_licenses.md

    The status can have one of the following values:
    * **Ordering** - the order is submitted to IBM Support.
    * **Completed** - IBM Support received your order and a license key request was sent to Zerto.

+## Procedure to renew Zerto stand-alone licenses
+{: #zerto_managing_licenses-procedure-renew}

+Your Zerto license expires annually.
+Before it expires, you must request a new license and delete your existing one.

+To renew your license, complete the following steps:

+1. Order a new license with your required quantity.
+For more information, see [Ordering Zerto stand-alone licenses](/docs/vmwaresolutions?topic=vmwaresolutions-zerto_ordering_licenses).
+2. Wait to receive your new license key from IBM Support.
+3. After you receive the new license key, delete your existing license.
+For more information, see [Procedure to delete Zerto stand-alone licenses](/docs/vmwaresolutions?topic=vmwaresolutions-zerto_managing_licenses#zerto_managing_licenses-procedure-delete).

 ## Procedure to delete Zerto stand-alone licenses
 {: #zerto_managing_licenses-procedure-delete}